Martine9670/final_fullstack/README.md

 **Main goals of the project:**

-- **Simplify the user experience:** Schedule a collection in just a few clicks.
+- **Simplify the user experience:** Schedule a pick up in just a few clicks.
 - **Optimize collection management:** Provide a centralized dashboard for the reuse center to track appointments.
 - **Flexible payment options:** Users can pay online via Stripe.
 - **Support the circular economy:** Encourage reuse of goods and reduce waste.